Shadowfist Seven Masters vs. The Underworld Expansion

 previous story summary (Red Wedding) | back to top | next story summary (Two-Fisted Tales of the Secret War)

-It's very disappointing to see spotty (literally) print quality.
+Unfortunately, print quality wasn't consistent.
+It's very disappointing to see spotty (literally) printing.
 A significant fraction of the cards in my two boxes are noticeably affected, and many cards have a few spots.
+Other folks reported issues with miscuts/crimps and with cards sticking together in the packs.

-Most disappointing reprint was Cry of the Forgotten Ancestor.
+Reprints are at about the 1/10 ratio like Red Wedding.
+The reprints were pretty much in the theme of the set, so there weren't a lot of complaints (or maybe the most vocal complainers had simply moved on in the year since the last set :) Most disappointing reprint for me was Cry of the Forgotten Ancestor.
 Not because it's a bad card, but because it wasn't fixed in the reprint -- it's the only "cancel and smoke" card that specifies "target", which makes it useless on the Golden Gunman.
+Blanket of Darkness was a close second though: effects that reduce your opponent's ability to play just aren't fun.

-Check out David Eber's article "The Magnificent Seven", courtesy of Scrye magazine.
+Check out David Eber's article about this set, "The Magnificent Seven", courtesy of Scrye magazine.

 previous Etc (Red Wedding) | back to top | next Etc (Two-Fisted Tales of the Secret War)